uoy-research/CellPhePy/README.md

 ### Segmenting and tracking

+**NB: Please ensure that you have installed the full version of CellPhe as shown above before segmenting or tracking.**
-**NB: This feature is still experimental, please report any bugs at the [issue tracker](https://github.com/uoy-research/CellPhePy/issues)**
+This feature is still experimental, please report any bugs at the [issue tracker](https://github.com/uoy-research/CellPhePy/issues).

 CellPhe provides 2 functions to segment and track an image sequence: